 Finding the right spot.
 I recommend you find a spot not too far away from your home, preferably near water, shelter or food for wildlife, that you can easily get to without doing damage to a fragile garden and encounter little hazard.
 This can be found almost anywhere.
 Be it in a corner, under a tree, or on the porch looking at the bird feeder.
 In cities it can be a park or a rivers edge.
 It is not about the quality of the spot, it is about the quality of attention within it.
 If you can’t find the spot you love, love the one you’re with.

 Owl eyes and fox walk: Try to go to the spot without drawing attention to yourself.
 Walk slow, try not to crack any twigs, don’t make sudden movements.
-Just walk like a fox, don’t sneak, wild animals have a 6th sense for that and it will freak them out.
+Just walk like a fox, don’t sneak, wild animals have a 6th sense for that and it scare them.

 Once in your spot, practise your owl eyes.
 Try to train your entire vision to function.
 Try to counter act the focussing we have trained our eyes to do.
 While looking straight ahead, focus your attention on what is happening in the corner of your eyes.